rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

 ### Building the custom runtime

 We're now ready to implement the custom runtime API and build a couple of example Lambda functions!

 Let's start with the `bootstrap`.
-The `bootstrap` is the main engine that will drive our example; it can be written in any language that Lambda's underlying Amazon Linux environment is able to run.
-Since this is a PHP example, both the custom runtime and the `bootstrap` script itself are written in PHP, and they will be executed using the PHP binary we compiled earlier for Amazon Linux.
-Lambda will place the files from our various layers under `/opt`, so our `/home/ec2-user/php-example/bin/php` file will ultimately end up being `/opt/bin/php`.
+The `bootstrap` is the main engine that drives our example; it can be written in any language that Lambda's underlying Amazon Linux environment is able to run.
+Because this is a PHP example, both the custom runtime and the `bootstrap` script itself are written in PHP, and they are executed using the PHP binary we compiled earlier for Amazon Linux.
+Lambda places the files from our various layers under `/opt`, so our `/home/ec2-user/php-example/bin/php` file ultimately ends up being `/opt/bin/php`.
 The `#!/opt/bin/php` shebang declaration at the top of our `bootstrap` will instruct the program loader to use our PHP binary to execute the remainder of the code.

 Here's what our initial `bootstrap` script looks like: